310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Makoto %}
 Ah, Anzu-chan told me something similar.
-Since she’s the producer, I always have to check our programme and plans with her beforehand.
+Since she’s the producer, I always have to check our program and plans with her beforehand.

 Lately, she’s been approving everything I show her with a “well, if you guys are going to do it together, then it’s all good!” and stuff, but it just makes me worried about it instead…